jpbarto/serverless-chaos-lab/docs/lab_2_inject_fault.md

 In this lab you learned about the Failure-Lambda NodeJS library and how it can be used to inject artificial failures and disruption into your Lambda functions.

-In [the next lab](lab_3_chaos_experiment.md) you will craft your first chaos experiment which will use the failure-lambda library to perturb your ETL architecture and observe the system's ability to perform in turbulent conditions.
+In [the next lab](lab_3_chaos_experiment.md) you will craft your first chaos experiment which will use the Failure-Lambda library to perturb your ETL architecture and observe the system's ability to perform in turbulent conditions.